pocketpy/pocketpy/docs/coding_style_guide.md

 int testFunc(int x) { return x+1; }
 ```

-For special Python objects, use the same name as in Python.
+For special python objects, use the same name as in python.

 ```cpp
 auto x = vm->None;